-There’s no question that the RV lifestyle is popular, but what does that look like in numbers.
-I decided to look at all RV and camping industry segments, including RV sales and supplies, campgrounds, the campers, and industry growth.
+There’s no question that the RV lifestyle is popular, but what does that look like in numbers?
+I decided to look at all RV and camping industry segments, including RV sales and supplies, campgrounds, campers, and industry growth.
 So let’s take a closer look at the data:

 Feel free to use or reference any of the information on this page for news articles, research, or other needs.
 I simply ask that you please include a reference to this page or www.outdoormiles.com when you use it.

 Camping and RVing are major parts of the US economy.
 As a result, it receives a considerable amount of research related to current trends, economic impacts, and projections for the future.
 In recent years, largely due to the Covid-19 pandemic, interest in camping and RVs surged, attracting many new people to the lifestyle.

 The following data is derived from several reports and data collection efforts spearheaded by industry leaders, including the Recreational Vehicle Industry Association (RVIA) and Kampgrounds of America (KOA).
 The RVIA conducts regular studies of the RV industry, providing key data to RV manufacturers and RV-related businesses.
 KOA, a leader in the campground market, publishes an annual report of survey data assessing the camping community’s demographics, interests, and trends.

 Together, these two entities provide a detailed look into the industry and valuable information that businesses, government agencies, and the camping community can use to make decisions.
 The research captures a clear picture of the industry, including historical changes, current conditions, and future trends.

 RV Sales and the Economy

 The RV industry is a powerhouse in the US economy combining RV retail sales, services, and ancillary businesses related to RV travel.
 Let’s take a look at some of the key statistics: